EricLBuehler/kestrel/docs/BORROWCHECK.md

 The borrow checker first generates MIR without any lifetime metadata.
 Next, another pass called the lifetime generation pass adds lifetime metadata to the MIR by analying the MIR.
 In addition, this pass checks for ownership invariants.
 Finally, the borrow checker itself runs.
 This ensures the reference invariants.

 ## Drop order
 Bindings are dropped not when they go out of scope, but when they are last used.
+This is reflected in the outputted .mir file.